Elkinrodriguez03/Todo-App/README.md

 * Node.js (v18.0 or higher recommended)npm or yarn or pnpm

 ## Installation
+* Clone the repository:
-Clone the repository:git clone git@github.com:Elkinrodriguez03/Todo-App.git
+  git clone git@github.com:Elkinrodriguez03/Todo-App.git
-Navigate into the project directory:cd simple-todo-app Replace simple-todo-app with the name of your project directory if it's different.
+* Navigate into the project directory: cd simple-todo-app
+  Replace simple-todo-app with the name of your project directory if it's different.
+* Install dependencies:
-Install dependencies:npm install
+  npm install
-# or
+### or
 yarn install
-# or
+### or
 pnpm install

 ## Running the Application
-Start the development server:npm run dev
+* Start the development server: npm run dev
-# or
+### or
 yarn dev
-# or
+### or
 pnpm dev

 Open your web browser and visit the address shown in the terminal (usually http://localhost:5173/).